Evolve

 Why do we need improved IT services?

 IT services are critical to our core services and the day-to-day operations across research, learning and professional services.
-Manchester has the largest student cohort in the country, and the University needs to be set up with efficient technology services and modern infrastructure to support current and future capabilities and enable transformation.
+Manchester has one of the largest student cohorts in the country, and the University needs to be set up with efficient technology services and modern infrastructure to support current and future capabilities and enable transformation.

 The legacy of the merger of Victoria University and the University of Manchester Institute of Science and Technology (UMIST) and the centralisation of faculty IT teams has resulted in a complex and expensive IT estate.
 Little rationalisation has taken place and as a result, there are too many specialist systems, many of which are reaching the end of life or are unsupported.
 This creates a high level of risk and an often poor experience for students and colleagues due to the number of incidents and system outages.
 Colleagues and students do not currently experience joined-up, stable information and application systems to support their teaching, learning, research, or professional roles.